 - Replacement of bad fillings or other dental work.

-- Dental treatment to eliminate disease from decaying or abscessed teeth.
+- Dental treatment to eliminate the disease from decaying or abscessed teeth.

 - Possible removal of impacted wisdom teeth.